Sergio Marchionne, who saved Fiat and Chrysler, has died

 Marchionne was divorced.
 He is survived by his companion, Manuela Battezzato, and two grown sons, Alessio and Tyler.

 Krisher reported from Detroit.
-Nicole Winfield in Rome contributed to this report.
+Frances D’Emilio and Nicole Winfield in Rome contributed to this report.